Ignite Student Leadership Development Program

 The Freshman Year Experience (FYE) at Alvernia was developed to help students make a successful transition to college life and learning while engaging in the mission and traditions of the university.
 The Freshman Year Experience (FYE) consists of a series of common courses and academic experiences, the Connection Days and Orientation program, residential experiences and living-learning communities for students who live on campus, and a series of events and programs throughout their freshman year at Alvernia University.

-The Freshman Year Experience - Squad Goals, is a component of the FYE program for the spring of 2017.
+The Freshman Year Experience - Squad Goals, is a component of the FYE program.
 Freshmen will have the opportunity to engage in different events from different categories that will provide them additional ways to connect with the Alvernia community and enhance their student experience.
 There are opportunities to win prizes by completing individual categories, as well as being entered into a larger prize for completing all categories.
 For more information, visit our Squad goals webpage: